nottrobin/robinwinslow.uk/_posts/2013-06-14-fixing-missing-disqus-comments-through-url-map.md

 The problem
 ===

 Disqus didn't care that I'd taken all this care to create redirects.
-All it knew was that people had commented on an article at `../optimal-font-size.html` and now they were asking to see comments at `../optimal-font-size.html`, which wasn't the same thing at all.
+All it knew was that people had commented on an article at `../optimal-font-size.html` and now they were asking to see comments at `../optimal-font-size/` (with a `/` in place of `.html`), which isn't the same thing at all, apparently.

 Incidentally I think that this was a bit shit of Disqus - they should use 301 Permanent redirects to link URLs automatically to avoid this issue.